dkirkby/babeldix/README.rst

 	"hIeroGlypHics"

 The dictionary is a compressed text file with one word per line.
-You can either `download <https://github.com/dkirkby/babeldix/blob/master/wordlist.dat.gz>`_  or else copy the ``wordlist.dat.gz`` file from your local copy of ``babeldix``.
+You can either `download it <https://github.com/dkirkby/babeldix/blob/master/wordlist.dat.gz>`_  or else copy the ``wordlist.dat.gz`` file from your local copy of ``babeldix``.
 Words are all lower case and lines are terminated with a newline ``\n`` character.
 There are 113,724 words in the dictionary.
 You can uncompress the dictionary by hand for reading into your program, but give yourself a pat on the back if your code can read the compressed file directly.